 CTX110.
 Our lead immuno-oncology product candidate, CTX110, is a healthy donor-derived gene-edited allogeneic CAR-T investigational therapy targeting cluster of differentiation 19, or CD19.
 CTX110 is being investigated in an ongoing Phase 1 single-arm, multi-center, open-label clinical trial, CARBON, that is designed to assess the safety and efficacy of several dose levels of CTX110 for the treatment of relapsed or refractory B-cell malignancies.
-In October 2020, we released initial top-line data from the ongoing CARBON clinical trial.
+In October 2021, we released additional data from the ongoing CARBON clinical trial.